-Previous employees who were eligible to participate in the 457(b) retirement plan at the time of their separation and are subsequently re-hired by the District within one (1) year for another benefit-eligible position will be eligible to again participate in the retirement plan at the end of their probationary period.
-Previous employees who were NOT eligible to participate in the 457(b) retirement plan at the time of their separation and are subsequently re-hired by the District within one (1) year will receive credit for the time previously worked toward the one year eligibility requirement for participation in the plan.
-If the period of time of previous employment plus the six-month probationary period exceeds one year, eligibility to participate in the plan will commence at the end of the probationary period.
+BenefitedPrevious employees, who were eligible for to participate in the 457(b) retirement benefits when they terminated plan at the time of their service with the District separation and are subsequently re-hired by the District within one (1) year for another benefit-eligible position will be eligible to again participate in a benefited position, will be eligible for the retirement benefits plan at the end of their probationary period.
+If the former benefited employee who is Previous employees who were NOT eligible to participate in the 457(b) retirement plan at the time of their separation and are subsequently re-hired by the District within one (1) year was not eligible for retirement benefits during their previous employment with the District then time served will receive credit for the time previously will count towardsworked toward the one (1)-year of employment eligibility requirement for retirement benefits.participation in the plan.
+If the period of time of previous employment plus the sixmonth probationary period exceeds one year, retirement benefits eligibility to participate in the plan will commence at the end of the probationary period.